A. Is it safe to travel in Ethiopia?

-Yes, we accept payment in VISA & MasterCard but only on the physical presence of the client in our office; however there is an additional of 2.5% surcharge charge.
+Yes, we accept payment in VISA & MasterCard but only on the physical presence of the client in our office; however, there is an additional 2.5% surcharge charge.
 Mainly we accept payment from our clients by a wire transfer of money to our bank account.

 E. What is the typical challenge while trekking in the Simien and Bale Mountains?

-Since most places in the Simien and Bale Mountains are above 3,000 meters sea level the major problem is altitude sickness.
+Since most places in the Simien and Bale Mountains are above 3,000 meters sea-level the major problem is altitude sickness.
 The symptoms include headache, shortness of breath & exhaustion.
-So we recommend clients to consult there doctor and bring the necessary medicine for it & it’s always good to take simple first aid kit with you.
-The other challenge is since the places are mountains there are lots of ups & down as a result the client must be fit physically as well as medically.
+So we recommend clients to consult their doctor and bring the necessary medicine for it & it’s always good to take simple first aid kit with you.
+The other challenge is since the places are mountains there are lots of ups & downs as a result the client must be fit physically as well as medically.

 F. Is it safe to drink tap water?

-No, we don’t advice you to drink tap water, since you are staying in the country for short time it is better to avoid any risks.
-And almost every where in Ethiopia bottled water is available for sale starting from 0.5 up to 2 liters.
+No, we don’t advise you to drink tap water, since you are staying in the country for a short time it is better to avoid any risks.
+And almost everywhere in Ethiopia bottled water is available for sale starting from 0.5 up to 2 liters.
 We also recommend tourists to drink enough water especially when it is hot, not to face dehydration.

-G. What is the maximum Luggage Allowance for the domestic flight?
+G. What is the maximum Luggage Allowance for a domestic flight?